Signs You Need Braces: How to Identify a Bad Bite

 Reading Time: 7:min

-Another obvious sign that you need braces is overcrowded teeth.
-This is very visible when you smile or speak, as some teeth would be protruded or positioned behind other teeth.
+One of the most obvious signs of misaligned teeth is when they overlap, twist, or crowd together.
+This is very visible when you smile or speak, as some teeth would be protruding or positioned behind other teeth.
 Teeth crowding may be due to genetics or uneven jaws.
+This not only affects your smile’s appearance but can also make brushing and flossing difficult, leading to a higher risk of cavities or gum disease.

 You will most likely need braces if you feel pain in your jaws when you chew and speak.
 Severe bite problems can result in speech impediment and difficulty chewing, particularly if the jaw joints are already affected, and any movement causes pain.
 Some patients may also find it hard to pronounce certain words as the bite is off-kilter.